 First, I wanted to tell him, like many, I want him to succeed.
 I cheered when we voted for our first African American President, hoping that this was a way out of the horrors and injustices of our past.
 Maybe this would be the salve to slavery, murderous Jim Crow laws, and children raised in ghettos.

 I wanted to believe when Obama came to power we were turning a corner.
 If a person of color could reach the highest office in the land, then others would be uplifted as well.

 Second, I wanted to tell him I’m not the enemy.
-Like many Caucasians – including the majority of white police officers – I’m horrified by this growing tension.
+Like many Caucasians – including, I believe, the majority of white police officers – I’m horrified by this growing hatred.
 I believe most people are good and prefer peace above violence.

-The true enemies are ignorance, fear and hatred.
+The true enemies are ignorance and fear.
 These emotions abound on both sides.
 Although I have to admit, when I learn of another unarmed African American male killed by cops, it leaves me frightened.
 Where does this end?

-Third, I wanted to tell him what I hope will start happening — that white people along with African Americans will start protesting this violence, wherever it comes from.
+Third, I wanted to tell him what I hope will continue — that white people, along with African Americans. will protest this violence, wherever it comes from.
 I hope these events start to transcend skin color and become an opportunity for growth and change on all sides, for how we solve problems.
 I’d like to see people of all ethnicities join in these discussions because what affects one, affects all.
 Violence makes the world dangerous for everyone.

 The way that African-American man looked at me made me feel like a struggle had begun and I’d become his foe, deserving or not.

 I wanted to say my heart aches when I see the sad, scary streets of inner cities, streets I’ll never walk down, streets I never had to raise my children on.
 I wanted to tell him I long to be part of the solution, not part of the problem.